bear-muna/regex-tutorial/gist-template.md

 ### Quantifiers

 Quantifiers are used to set limits on the string we are searching for.
 Quantifiers can be used on the RegEx as a whole or be placed within subexpressions.
-Quantifiers are expressed using '{ }' with values inside the brackets.
+Quantifiers are expressed using '{ }' with values inside the brackets or a '?'.

 This specific quantifier is looking for a string with EXACTLY 6 characters
 <pre><code>[a-f0-9]{6}</pre></code>

 This specific quantifier is looking for a string with EXACTLY 3 characters
 <pre><code>[a-f0-9]{3}</pre></code>

+Another quantifier of this RegEx is the '?'.
+This means that when searching for a string, there should be a match zero or one times.
+<pre><code>/^#?([...])$/</pre></code>

 ### Bracket Expressions